makingthematrix/replcalc/README.md

 You need [`sbt`](https://www.scala-sbt.org/index.html).
 When you have it installed, download this project, go to its main folder with a terminal of your choice and type `sbt run`.
-After `sbt` download and compiles everything it needs, you should see something like this:
+After `sbt` downloads and compiles everything it needs, you should see something like this:
 ```
 [info] running replcalc.main
 >